• Skip to primary navigation

 • Vegetables: We used yellow corn, crushed and diced tomatoes.

 • Liquid: We used filtered water to keep the sodium down.
-You can also use broth (beef, chicken or vegetable).
+You can also use broth (chicken or vegetable).

-• Seasonings and spices: We used salsa, brown sugar, chili powder, paprika, oregano, cumin, garlic powder, and onion salt.
+• Seasonings and spices: We used salsa, brown sugar, chili powder, paprika, oregano, cumin, garlic powder, onion salt and salt.

 cooked ground beef with sauteed onion

-2. Add two tablespoons of the reserved fat from the ground beef back into the Dutch oven.
+2. Add one tablespoon of olive oil into the Dutch oven.
 Sauté the onion over medium-high heat until it is soft, then add the garlic and cook until fragrant.
-Stir with a wooden spoon.
+Stir with a wooden spoon. (image 2)

 browned aromatics and spices with a pot of soup

-3. Add the chili powder and the other spices (paprika, oregano, cumin, garlic powder, and onion salt) to the sautéed onion and garlic.
-Cook over medium-high heat for one minute, stirring constantly, to let the spices bloom.
+1. Add the chili powder and the other spices (paprika, oregano, cumin, garlic powder, and onion salt) to the sautéed onion and garlic.
+Cook over medium-high heat for one minute, stirring constantly, to let the spices bloom. (image 3)

-4. Add the cooked ground beef back into the Dutch oven and stir well.
-Add the salsa, brown sugar, tomatoes, and beans.
+2. Add the cooked ground beef back into the Dutch oven and stir well.
+Add the salsa, brown sugar, tomatoes, corn and beans. (image 4)

 person pouring water into pot of taco soup

-5. Add the liquid; we used water.
-Stir until well combined.
+1. Add the liquid; we used water.
+Stir until well combined. (image 5)

 bowls of taco soup with tomatoes

-7. Serve it up hot in individual bowls garnished with tortilla chips, grated cheese, sliced jalapeños, green onion, or sour cream.
+1. Serve up our taco soup in individual bowls garnished with wonderful toppings like: tortilla chips, grated cheese, sliced jalapeños, green onion, sour cream, cilantro or sliced avocado. (image 7)

 Recipe FAQs